 According to the agreement, Informa Markets will handle show management, with NMMA contributing guidance and other logistics.
 In addition, both will retain ownership of their respective events: NMMA keeps MIBS, and Informa Markets shares co-ownership of the Yacht Show and Superyacht Miami with the International Yacht Brokers Association.

-Informa and NMMA will open a joint office in Miami to begin planning for the show and other Florida-based events.
+Informa and the NMMA will open a joint office in Miami to begin planning for the show and other Florida-based events.
 As part of the agreement, the pair will also partner on the NMMA’s Tampa Boat Show, Informa’s St. Petersburg Power and Sailboat Show, and the Suncoast Boat Show.

-“The marine industry is a truly special community, and one we are dedicated to nurturing and growing,” Doole says.
+“The marine industry is a truly special community, and one we are dedicated to nurturing and growing,” Doole said.
 “This year, despite innumerable challenges, our community proved its resilience, and the passion we have seen from manufacturers and buyers alike has strengthened our resolve to create even more meaningful experiences for boating and yachting professionals and enthusiasts.”

 The Miami International Boat Show and Miami Yacht Show generated a combined estimated annual economic impact of $1.34 billion, according to organizers.